citp/privacy-policy-historical/c/ca/car/carquest.com.md

-> *The following text is extracted and transformed from the carquest.com privacy policy that was archived on 2005-03-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20050305033004id_/http%3A//www.carquest.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the carquest.com privacy policy that was archived on 2005-12-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051214081524id_/http%3A//www.carquest.com/privacy.htm) for the most accurate reproduction.*

 # CARQUEST Auto Parts - Privacy Notice

-Thank you for visiting a CARQUEST Auto Parts affliated website (CARQUEST.com, CARQUEST.ca, techauto.com, ctitraining.org) and reviewing our privacy policy.
+Thank you for visiting a CARQUEST Auto Parts affiliated website (CARQUEST.com, CARQUEST.ca, techauto.com, ctitraining.org) and reviewing our privacy policy.
 Our privacy policy is clear: We will collect **no** personal information about you when you visit our website unless you choose to provide that information to us.
 Here is how we handle information about your visit to our website:

 **Information Collected and Stored Automatically
 **If you do nothing during your visit but browse through the website, read pages, or download information, we will gather and store certain information about your visit automatically.
 This information does **not** identify you personally.
 We automatically collect and store **only** the following information about your visit: